 Mark is thrilled to be a part of the Amabile family!
 He is the resident Music Director for the Victoria Playhouse in Petrolia, where he prepares and directs all the musical productions at the playhouse.
 Mark is also the music director for the Anglican Church of the Ascension in London.
 He has starred in and/or led dozens of productions with D2 Entertainment and the Victoria Playhouse over the past 9 years.
 Mark has performed virtually every conceivable role with orchestras and opera companies across Canada – conductor, pianist, singer, repetiteur, and chorus master.

 John is proud to serve as co-conductor of the Treble Training Choir.
 He is a graduate of Western University’s Don Wright Faculty of Music, and Griffith University’s Education program.
 He has taught music in multiple secondary schools, as well as private voice studios, and currently teaches vocal and instrumental music at Saint André Bessette Secondary School in London.
 John has been singing with the choir since its beginnings in 1990.

 Lydia graduated from Western University with a Bachelor of Music in Music Education.
 She is a teacher with the Thames Valley District School Board, starting her career teaching strings at Sir Wilfrid Laurier Secondary School in London.
 She is currently the department head of music at Medway High School where vocal music is her main focus.
 She loves to be part of a choir and to get others excited about singing.
 Lydia is honoured to join the Amabile family and co-conduct the Treble Training Choir.

 Rachel is delighted to be the accompanist for the Amabile Da Capo Choir and Junior Amabile Singers.
-Rachel sang with Amabile for 10 years before heading off to Western University to pursue music education.
-She has an ARCT in piano performance and studied piano under the direction of Dr. Stéphan Sylvestre.
-In the past, Rachel has pursued a variety of music leadership roles such as playing for her school choirs, musicals, and solo numbers; leading choir sectionals; and teaching theory and piano.
+Rachel sang with Amabile for 10 years before heading off to Western University to pursue Music Education.
+She has an ARCT in Piano Performance and studied piano under the direction of Dr. Stéphan Sylvestre.
+Rachel works as a Music teacher with TVDSB where she shares her love of Music, leading children in singing and playing of woodwind and brass instruments.